w4link/Course-Project/README.md

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-##Description of the System used for work on the project:
-OS – Windows XP/SP1
-R Studio version 0.98.1091
-R console version 3.1.2
-libraries:
-dplyr version 0.4.1
-plyr version 1.8.1
-tidyr version 0.2.0
-It is implied that the results from the processing description shall be repeatable on idendical system.